 The public-health system will not be equipped to control the complex chronic health problems that already burden our medical care system and constrain our global economic competitiveness.
 Americans will continue to fall further behind other developed countries in longevity and health status.
 As the public-health community braces itself for another possible round of cuts in the current budget negotiations, we hope that policymakers will not lose sight of the long-term savings in lives and dollars that modest public-health investments can yield.
 Protecting the health and well-being of our communities and our children depends on it.

-About the authors: Margaret McGladrey is assistant dean for research, Glen P. Mays is Scutchfield professor of health services and systems research and Stephen W. Wyatt is dean and professor at the University of Kentucky College of Public Health.
+: Margaret McGladrey is assistant dean for research, Glen P. Mays is Scutchfield professor of health services and systems research and Stephen W. Wyatt is dean and professor at the University of Kentucky College of Public Health.